Techary/Leavers-Process-CloudOnly/README.md

 # Leavers_Process365

-Converts a leavers mailbox to shared, removes the licence, asks if you want to:
+Converts a leavers mailbox to shareded, removes the licence, asks if you want to:
     1. Add An out of office
     2. Add any full access permissions
     3. Remove the account from the GAL